xpack/web-doxygen/website/docs/api/pages/pg-rel.md

-<p>The following table gives an overview of the doxygen releases together with the release dates.</p>
+The following table gives an overview of the doxygen releases together with the release dates.

 <ul class="doxyList ">
 <li><b>Release 1.14.0</b>&nbsp;&nbsp; 24-05-2025</li>